josemf/express-gateway-plugin-errors/README.md

 There are a few other things that depending on specific requirement needs I might have on the future or the demand this plugin might attract that I'm willing to pursue:

-* Error reporting to external proxied service endpoint
+* Error reporting to external proxied service endpoint.
-* Converting errors to other formats
+* Converting errors to other formats.

 Ofcourse any contribution is appreciated!